michaelchu/optopsy/README.md

     * Straddles
 * Transaction Costs - Commissions are currently supported using TD's thinkorswim standard fees for North American options.
 Slippage and market impact are planned, but are not currently supported.

-## Installation

-### Quick start

-To set up a development environment quickly, first install Python 3.
-It comes with virtualenv built-in.
-So create a virtual env by:

-    1. `$ python3 -m venv optopsy`
-    2. `$ . optopsy/bin/activate`

-Install all dependencies:

-    pip install -r requirements.txt

-### Notes

-It is recommended to use the Anaconda distribution to install the projects dependencies.